-If You Go to the 2022 4-H Fair…things to know: The annual 4-H fair runs July 21-23 at the 4-H fairgrounds, 355 Court House – South Dennis Road in Cape May Court House.
-This is the 51st year that the fair has been held on the current 4-H Fairgrounds.
-This year’s theme is Christmas in July.
-Public hours for the fair are 3 p.m. to 9 p.m. on Thursday and from 10 a.m. to 10 p.m. on Friday and Saturday.
-Chicken Bar-B-Que dinners will be available starting at 5 p.m. nightly.
-Admission to the 4-H Fair is free and there is a host of fun events planned, live entertainment, amusement rides, games, and Santa is scheduled to stop by too.
+If You Go to the 2023 4-H Fair…things to know: The annual 4-H fair runs July 20-22 at the 4-H fairgrounds, 355 Court House – South Dennis Road in Cape May Court House.
+This is the 52nd year that the fair has been held on the current 4-H Fairgrounds.
+Public hours for the fair are 3 p.m. to 10 p.m. on Thursday and from 10 a.m. to 10 p.m. on Friday and Saturday.
+Tickets for the chicken BBQ will be sold daily starting at 4:30 p.m. and dinner will be served starting at 5 p.m.
+Admission to the 4-H Fair is free and there is a host of fun events planned, live entertainment, amusement rides, carnival games, and a variety of vendors.

-Limited premium parking is available at the Atlantic Cape Community College campus, located next door to the fairgrounds, for a suggested $5 donation.
+$10 Limited premium parking is available at the Atlantic Cape Community College campus, located next door to the fairgrounds.
 Free parking is available at the Cape May County Park and Zoo with free, air-conditioned shuttle service to the fair provided by Fare Free Transportation.
 Buses are comfortable, air-conditioned, and fully handicapped accessible.

 Volunteers are always needed to assist at the 4-H Fair.
 For more information about the 4-H Fair, please call (609) 465-5115 ext.
 3605, visit cmc4h.com, like us on Facebook at Cape May 4-H, or on Instagram at cape_may_4h.